Blazers executive Neil Olshey dismissed after probe

 “Out of respect for those who candidly participated in that privileged investigation, we will not release or discuss it.
 We are confident that these changes will help build a more positive and respectful working environment,” the Blazers said in a statement.

-Olshey came to the Blazers after nine years with the Los Angeles Clippers, which included stints as director of player development, assistant coach, director of player personnel and assistant GM.
+Olshey came to the Blazers after nine years with the Clippers, which included stints as director of player development, assistant coach, director of player personnel and assistant GM.

 The move comes amid significant turnover within the Blazers.